thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

             v_perspective);
 </script>

+*So $u$ in $v$'s view is just one number and not a vector?*

+Yes it is just one number.
+However, a single number is still a vector: it is in fact a 1-dimensional vector!
+So dot product achieves one-dimensional change of perspective.

-*One way I can think of how this makes sense: the projection is larger when $u$ is more aligned to $v$, and shrinks to zero when the two are not aligned at all (perpendicular).*
+*Okay, here is what I think why projection makes sense: the projection is larger when $u$ is more aligned to $v$, and shrinks to zero when the two are not aligned at all (perpendicular).
+And so when the two is more aligned, each views the other as larger.*

 Bingo. **Changing in perspective** is the recurring theme in Linear Algebra.
 Much of Linear Algebra is concerned with studying how a certain object of interest (represented by a point) looks like under different perspectives (different spaces and coordinate systems).